tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/job.md

 > [!IMPORTANT]
 > - When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests. <br/>For more information, see [Setup for Media Services REST API Development](https://docs.microsoft.com/azure/media-services/media-services-rest-how-to-use) and [Connecting to Media Services with the Media Services REST API](https://docs.microsoft.com/azure/media-services/media-services-use-aad-auth-to-access-ams-api).

-> - When using JSON and specifying to use the __metadata keyword in the request (for example, to references a linked object) you MUST set the Accept header to JSON Verbose format (Accept: application/json;odata=verbose).
+> - When using JSON and specifying to use the __metadata keyword in the request (for example, to reference a linked object) you MUST set the Accept header to JSON Verbose format (Accept: application/json;odata=verbose).
 Odata does not understand the \__metadata property in the request, unless you set it to verbose.

 ##  <a name="job_entity_properties"></a> Job Entity Properties